Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Our Proposed Model

 \subsection{Answer Filtering Module}

 As the first step of our model, our \textit{Answer Filtering Module} aims to filter an entity set from all KG entities as candidate answers via three steps.
-These three operational steps are illustrated in Fig.\ref{answer_filtering}.
-The three steps respectively relate to three sub-modules: Graph Embedding Generator, Question Semantic Parser and Answer Scorer.
+These three operational steps are illustrated in Fig.\ref{answer_filtering} and relate respectively to three sub-modules: Graph Embedding Generator, Question Semantic Parser and Answer Scorer.
 We introduce each sub-module followed by the system processing order.